Residency Information

 Please read all information on this site regarding residency.

-Spring 2024 Residency petitioning is closed.
+Spring 2025 Residency petitioning is now open.

 Graduate Students and Residency